hjmshi/PyTorch-LBFGS/README.md

 3. `curvature_update(flat_grad, eps=0.2, damping=True)`: Updates the L-BFGS matrix by computing the curvature pair using `flat_grad`
 and the stored <a href="https://www.codecogs.com/eqnedit.php?latex=g_{O_k}" target="_blank"><img src="https://latex.codecogs.com/svg.latex?g_{O_k}" title="g_{O_k}" /></a>
 then checks the Powell damping criterion to possibly reject or modify the curvature pair.

+If one is interested in using full-batch or deterministic L-BFGS, one can call the `FullBatchLBFGS`optimizer.
+The `step(options)` function for `FullBatchLBFGS` wraps the two-loop recursion, curvature updating, and step functions from `LBFGS` to simplify the implementation in this case.

 Using quasi-Newton methods in the noisy regime requires more work.
 We will describe below some of the key features of our implementation that will help stabilize L-BFGS when used in conjunction with stochastic gradients.